 The Clear and Present Danger: Energy and Inflation.
 Korea is arguably the most exposed developed economy to the current crisis.
 It imports nearly all its oil and gas, much of which transits the Strait of Hormuz.
 The naphtha and LNG disruptions are not theoretical; they are immediate supply chain attacks.
 Analysts must watch for margin warnings from major petrochemical players like LG Chem and Lotte Chemical in the coming quarters.
 Furthermore, reignited global inflation fears could delay much-anticipated interest rate cuts by the Bank of Korea (BOK) and the U.S. Federal Reserve, keeping financing costs higher for longer and weighing on equity valuations.
 The call by President Lee for an "emergency response system" underscores the severity of the domestic threat.

 The Structural Opportunity: The Great Foundry Re-shuffle.
 Tesla's TeraFab is the most extreme example of a growing trend: vertical integration and geographic diversification of advanced chip manufacturing.
 For decades, the world relied on a handful of foundries.
-Now, geopolitics and the strategic value of chips are breaking that model.
+Now, geopolitics and the key value of chips are breaking that model.
 This is a double-edged sword for Samsung Electronics.

 What To Do: Navigating the Crosscurrents